longhorn/website/content/docs/1.1.0/deploy/install/_index.md

 yum install iscsi-initiator-utils
 ```

-We also provides an `iscsi` installer to make it easier for users to install `open-iscsi` automatically:
+We also provide an `iscsi` installer to make it easier for users to install `open-iscsi` automatically:
 ```
 kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/deploy/iscsi/longhorn-iscsi-installation.yaml
 ```